abhiTronix/deffcode/docs/recipes/advanced/update-metadata.md

 &nbsp;

-## Updating source video metadata in FFdecoder API
+## Overriding source video metadata in FFdecoder API

-> In FFdecoder API, you can also use its `metadata` to alter the source video properties _(as frame-size, frame pixel-format, video-framerate, video-decoder etc.)_ that directly affects its default Video frames Decoder pipeline that decodes real-time video-frames.
+> In FFdecoder API, you can also use its `metadata` to manually override the source properties _(as frame-size, frame pixel-format, video-framerate, video-decoder etc.)_ that directly affects its default Video frames Decoder pipeline that decodes real-time video-frames.

-!!! alert "The `"source"` property in metadata cannot be altered in any manner."
+!!! info "The `"source"` property in metadata cannot be altered in any manner."

-??? danger "Source Video metadata values must be handled carefully"
+??? warning "Source Video metadata values must be handled carefully"

-    > Source Video metadata information is used by FFdecoder API to formulate its default Video frames Decoder pipeline, and any improper or invalid inputted video property could crash the pipeline with `RuntimeError`.
+    > Source Video metadata information is used by FFdecoder API to formulate its default Video frames Decoder pipeline, and any improper or invalid inputted source property could crash the pipeline with `RuntimeError`.

     Therefore to safeguard against it, **FFdecoder API discards any Source Video metadata dictionary keys, if its value's datatype fails to match the exact valid datatype defined in following table:**

-    !!! info "Only either `source_demuxer` or `source_extension` key can be present in source video metadata."
+    !!! info "Only either `source_demuxer` or `source_extension` property can be present in source metadata."

     !!! quote "Not all Source Video metadata properties directly affects the pipeline _(as mentioned in the table)_.
 But this might change in future versions."